bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 ### Axioms
 * `EducationLevel subClassOf Education` <br />
 If there is Education, there is an Education Level descriptor.
+* `EducationLevel subClassOf Education some Income.` <br />
+If there is some EducationLevel, it is usually a large influence on Income level.

 ## Environment Module
 ![schema-diagram](schema-diagrams/environment.jpg)